Childhood Obesity Begins in Infancy

 The reason children are becoming obese is the same reason adults do, they take in more calories than they burn which results in a caloric imbalance.
 Childhood obesity has immediate and long-term consequences.
-The children are more likely to have higher risk of actors for heart disease and high blood pressure; they have a greater risk of bone and joint problems, sleep apnea, plus social and psychological problems.
+These children have a greater risk of social and psychological problems.

-A researcher at Mayo Clinic, Dr. James A. Levine, of Rochester, Minnesota,questions whether children really need to sit at desks while they learn?
-They are testing a revolutionary concept as they designed what they believe to be the first chairless school, which began in 2006.
-It is complete with “standing”desks, and a whole host of sophisticated learning technologies.
-They have found the children to be eager to learn the new way.
-They accomplished this task by assembling various businesses to furnish the new school.
+They accomplished this task by assembling various businesses to furnish desks to the new school.
 The Rochester Athletic Club built an indoor village to house the school.
-Apple provided I Book wireless notebook computers and i Pods that play video and America on the move which is a community based advocacy organization that is raising awareness of the concept.
+Apple provided iBook wireless notebook computers and iPods that played videos with America on the move, which is a community based advocacy organization that is raising awareness of the concept.
 Numerous teachers applied for an opportunity to work with this new concept.
 The children activity is monitored by the Mayo Clinic team by special telemetry.
-Each child will wear a PAD on his or her leg, which measures the time spent standing and walking.
-Mayo has since started a number of research projects on Non-exercise Activity thermogenesis (NEAT), which is the production of heat, especially by physiological processes, starting with 3-4 year-olds.
-Other schools have adopted new style classrooms since this initial project.

 The Beginning of Obesity